Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Other popular options for expats?
 Oaxaca, Mexico.
 Ubud, Bali.
 Bangkok, Thailand.
 Medellin, Colombia.
 Lake Atitlan, Guatemala (particularly Panajachel and San Pedro).
 If you have the ability to live in the EU, consider Berlin, Germany; Lisbon, Portugal; Budapest, Hungary; Prague, Czech Republic; or any town you can imagine in Spain: Madrid, Sevilla, Granada, Barcelona.

-Several European countries offer the option of getting a passport based on your ancestry.
+Several countries offer the option of getting a passport based on your ancestry.
 I’ve known Americans who have gained Irish, British, Italian, and German citizenship due to their parents, grandparents or even great-grandparents being born in those countries.

 The best part?
 Gaining EU citizenship means you can move around freely within the EU, not just the country where you hold the ancestry!
-I have an American friend with new German citizenship who’s thinking about moving to London.
-That’s totally fine on a German passport.

 Do research this first — every country is different and has its own conditions.
 Some don’t offer ancestry-based citizenship at all.
 (While my great-grandfather immigrated from Italy, I don’t qualify for Italian citizenship because he naturalized before my grandmother was born.)
 Here’s a guide to obtaining citizenship in European countries.